phpDocumentor/phpDocumentor/docs/PSR.md

     {@internal [description]}}

-*Please note the double closing brace instead of the usual single brace.
-This helps prevent parsing issues when using braces inside of the inline tag and is also present due to historical reasons.*
+The inline version of this tag may, contrary to other inline tags, contain text but also other inline tags.
+To increase readability and ease parsing should the tag be terminated with a double closing brace, instead of a single one.

 #### Description